priya3667/HSL_LAB/README.md

 ### 2. Install PHP Dependencies

+- 1st run the command php --ini
+- Find the path of the php.ini file
+- Search for the line extension=fileinfo and remove the semicolon in front of it.
+- Save it.
+- Restart the powershell.

 ```bash
 composer install
 ```

+Note: This will take some time around 5-10 mins.
-This will install all Laravel and PHP dependencies defined in `composer.json`.
+And will install all Laravel and PHP dependencies defined in `composer.json`.

 ### 3. Install Node.js Dependencies